 Reporting complaints.
 Complaints relating to the abuse of Piratedrive space should be directed to the ITCS Help Desk at 252.328.9866/800.340.7081.

-Departments can request a 50GB Piratedrive folder to store and share office files.
-This is convenient when several members must access the same files or the department is storing sensitive information.
+Departments can request a 50GB Piratedrive folder for multiple users to store and share office files.
+This is convenient when several department members access the same data or the department is storing sensitive information.

-All departmental Piratedrive folders require an administrator to manage the folder data and users.
-See the printable documents to the right for information on how to set user permissions and more.
+All departmental Piratedrive folders require an administrator to manage the folder data and user access.
+See the Administrator Responsibilities section on this page for more information.

 On-campus users can map a drive (create a shortcut) on their computer's desktop or access directly through the Pirate Port Piratedrive app.